ramin-master-thesis/D-Salsa/README.md

 # D-SALSA

-Piece of code simulating the D(istribute)-SALSA algorithm and a simple indexing system for traversing the bipartite graph.
+Piece of code simulating the D(istributed)-SALSA algorithm and a simple indexing system for traversing the bipartite graph.

 ## Prerequisites